Pasquale Brignoli

-Pasquale Brignoli (Pasquilino Brignoli) (b.
-Naples, Italy, 1824; d.
-New York City, 30 October 1884) was an Italian-born American tenor.
+Pasquale Brignoli (Pasquilino Brignoli) (1824 in Naples, Italy – 30 October 1884 in New York City) was an Italian-born American tenor.

 Early career

 The son of a glove-maker, he received a fine musical education, and became a pianist of some ability.
 It is said that at the age of fifteen he wrote an opera, and, disgusted at the way in which the finest aria was sung, rushed upon the stage and sang it himself, to the delight of all.
 He paid little attention, however, to the cultivation of his voice until after he was twenty-one.

 Little more is known about his early life because he was very reticent about it.
 During a civil hearing in New York in 1864 (Godfrey vs. Brignoli), he refused to divulge to the court what he had done before he became a singer.
 However, he told the court that he had started his singing career in 1850.
-Also in 1864 Brignoli sued a manager (his own or of a theater) for $15,000 when he was denied payment.
-The manager claims he broke his contract and refused to sing on numerous occasions.
+Also in 1864 Brignoli sued a theatre manager for $15,000 when he was denied payment.
+The manager claimed he broke his contract and refused to sing on numerous occasions.
 When Clara Louise Kellogg once noticed that his ears were pierced, she speculated that he might have been a sailor at one time, but he never allowed anyone to discuss the matter with him.